Burgestrand/Hallon/README.markdown

 However, current problems include:

-- reading object properties require the object to be fully loaded for them to have any meaningful value. should this block until it is loaded?
+- reading some attributes requires the object to be fully loaded for them to return a meaningful value. the idea is that #load will do this waiting, returning only after it is loaded fully. you can optionally give a block which will be fired when the operation is finished.
-- some object properties (those that return other objects) don’t need the parent object to be loaded. should we block anyway?
+- the above might mean code becomes littered with #load everywhere — make it default?
 - a temporary connection error might occur at any time… what to do about it?
 - a permanent connection error might occur at any time… what to do about it?